iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 image: assets/images/sso.jpg
 date:   2020-12-12 06:01:35 +0300
 #permalink: /test/sso
-toc: true
+#toc: true
 ---
-<i>"One ring to rule them all, one ring to find them, One ring to bring them all, and in the darkness bind them" - Lord of the Rings </i>

 Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasised; but have you ever wondered how SSO work under the hood?
 After being battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this 'one ~~ring~~ credential to rule them all' authentication method.

+> *"One ring to rule them all, one ring to find them, One ring to bring them all, and in the darkness bind them" - Lord of the Rings*

 ## What is SSO authentication?

 SSO is an authentication method that enables users to securely login to one or multiple applications by using just one set of credentials.
 This single credential is, in most cases,  stored and managed from a central repository called LDAP.
 SSO is beyond being able to login to multiple applications with one set of credentials.
 However, when done correctly, users should ONLY have to login once to access various applications and services across different domains.